HL7NZ/nhi/input/pagecontent/addPatient.md

-### Add Patient Interaction
+### Add Patient Overview

-#### Overview

-An ‘Add Patient’ interaction is initiated by a user who needs to add a new identity record for a person to the Patient Index.
+An ‘Add Patient’ interaction is initiated by a user who needs to add a new identity record for a person to the Patient Index. <br />
 The user has sourced the required identity information, and initiates an add request to create a patient identity record in the NHI.

 <div>